-Premier Plastic Surgery and Dermatology doctors perform breast reconstruction services for women who have lost all or part of their breast or breasts to disease or illness.
+Premier Plastic Surgery doctors perform breast reconstruction services for women who have lost all or part of their breast or breasts to disease or illness.
 Breast reconstruction can be helpful to women who are on the road to physical and emotional healing following the loss of a breast.

 Breast reconstruction is a surgical procedure, which can be utilized to help recreate a breast after a loss.
 There are numerous methods that surgeons can use to recreate breasts, including reconstruction with implants and existing breast tissue, using additional tissue from the patient’s body for reconstruction, and combining donor tissue with an implant.

 Losing a breast or breasts is a traumatic event which can leave women emotionally, as well as physically, scarred.
 A breast reconstruction or augmentation is intended to help women regain self-confidence and to put a negative health experience behind them.

 The Women’s Health and Cancer Rights Act of 1998 provides protection for women who have undergone mastectomies following cancer.
 This Act requires that all insurance plans provide coverage for certain restorative services, which often includes reconstruction.
 It is also important to note that there are other alternatives to surgical reconstruction, including a form-fitting bra, or a non-surgical prosthetic.

 If you have lost your breast or breasts due to disease or illness, breast reconstruction could be for you.
 When considering breast reconstruction surgery, it is important to think hard about your decision.
 Talk with your doctors and with friends or loved ones.
 The decision to have breast reconstruction surgery is a highly personal decision and one that is ultimately your decision alone to make.